 (2) Accepting or rejecting contributed papers based on the relevance of the subject matter and selecting invited oral contributed papers from those submitted using the skip-two-year rule.
 The skip-two-year rule states that a speaker cannot be selected to give an invited oral presentation if he or she gave an invited review or invited oral presentation at either of the previous two Annual Controlled Fusion Theory Conferences.
 Exceptions to the skip-two-year rule can be made by 5/6 consent of the Program Committee, with the expectation that such consent would be given in only extraordinary circumstances,

 (4) Recruiting session chairs.

-Members of the Program Subcommittee are not eligible to be presenting authors of invited and oral presentations.
-The Chair of the Local Arrangements Subcommittee shall be a member of the Program Subcommittee (although not necessarily a member of the Executive Committee), in order to facilitate close cooperation between these two committees.
+Members of the Program Subcommittee are not eligible to be presenting authors of invited review and invited oral presentations.
+The Chair of the Local Arrangements Subcommittee shall be a member of the Program Subcommittee (although not necessarily a member of the Executive Committee) to facilitate close cooperation between these two committees.